 A blind spot warning system with cross traffic alert and a collision warning system are also available on upper-trim Taurus models.

-The Taurus faces strong competition from a rejuvinated field of full-size sedans, including the stylish, rear-wheel-drive Chrysler 300, the luxurious Buick LaCrosse, the value-laden Hyundai Azera and the redesigned Chevrolet Impala.
+The Taurus faces strong competition from a rejuvinated field of full-size sedans, including the stylish, rear-wheel-drive Chrysler 300, the luxurious Buick LaCrosse, the value-laden Hyundai Azera and the Chevrolet Impala.